pxlprfct/katas/README.md

 # Katas

-A monorepo containing some of the Katas I've worked on.
+A monorepo containing some of the Katas I've worked on - mostly shared as a learning tool for others - rather than being examples of perfect solves.

 ## What is a Kata?
 [codekata](http://codekata.com/) describes Katas as: